 Due to recent events, an essential change for many teachers this fall involves translating learning from a face-to-face classroom to digital space.
-Whether you are teaching through a synchronous virtual classroom, setting up exciting asynchronous content experiences for students, or trying to find the perfect mix of the two, understanding the nature of synchronous and asynchronous learning environments can help you get the most out of your digital tools for learning.
-Our recent infographic can help you see ways in which you can transition your face-to-face synchronous teaching into Brightspace through both synchronous and asynchronous tools.
+Whether you are teaching through a synchronous virtual classroom, setting up exciting asynchronous content experiences for students, or trying to find the perfect mix of the two, understanding the nature of synchronous and asynchronous online learning environments can help you get the most out of your digital tools for learning.
+Our recent infographic can help you see ways in which you can transition your face-to-face synchronous teaching into Brightspace through both synchronous and asynchronous learning tools.

 Challenges of Shifting to Online Learning